rajath-pai/knope-complimenter/knope-complimenter/README.md

 Note: As the aim is to generate compliments randomly, the format is also chosen randomly.

 # API usage
 The Merriam Webster Thesaurus API is employed to fetch synonyms for the adjectives mentioned above.
 Other compliment properties are randomly selected from hardcoded lists.

+Compliment category/format is also selected randomly.

 # Image usage
 Images are stored in the repo and pulled randomly.